Paypal (PYPL) is a large digital payment services company where consumers and merchants use their payment gateway to make payments.

 Exit strategy is an important investing strategy to maximize your gains while protecting yourself from massive losses.

-Once you own Paypal stock, you should decide when you will sell your shares depending on the outcome of Amazon.
+Once you own Paypal stock, you should decide when you will sell your shares.

 If you are a long term investor, then you can buy and hold forever to keep collecting the dividend if your time horizon is 5+ years.